 Azi Bello navigates the darker reaches of the internet from his shed in East Croydon.
 He is highly skilled, and on his own terms, ethical.
 He is driven by a sense of mission, creating false identities in order to draw out racists and haters and use what he learns against them.

-Meanwhile, Kabir, another young British man, is in the Islamic Republic, creating click-friendly propaganda out of death and torture.
+Meanwhile, Kabir, another young British man, is working for Islamic State in Syria, creating click-friendly propaganda out of death and torture.

 When Azi gets an appeal for help from an online friend he knows only as Sigma, he dares to come into the real world to fight a shadowy threat they aren’t even sure exists – the dark net site known as Gomorrah.